 Scheme: Sampling is set up by contacting preselected vessels (fishermen).
 In connection with their herring trawl fishery, the fishermen sign up on a yearly basis for a number of métier sampling trips.
-The fishermen choose randomly (by themselves) which trip (haul) they collect samples from 5.
+The fishermen choose randomly (by themselves) which trip (haul) they collect samples from.
 These samples are later processed by staff at SLU Aqua.
 Depending on how many vessels that are trawling for herring in SD30 there can be 1 to 4 fishermen involved.
-Preliminary 2017 set-up: 1 trawler active.
+Preliminary 2018 set-up: 1 trawler active.
 In total, 12 métier sampling trips are planned.
+A 4S approach will be implemented in 2018 and then this sampling scheme will be replaced.